 - Beef Roast – 145°F (63°C)

 Depending on their severity, food allergies can be life-threatening.
 It is especially important to be allergy aware when preparing food for a large group of people.
 Ask your guests ahead of time if they have any food allergies and take them into consideration in your planning.
 If possible, avoid using those foods at all in the kitchen.
 If not, take precautions to protect other foods from cross-contamination with allergens.
 Don’t use the same utensils, mixing bowls, etc. before thoroughly washing and sanitizing those tools first.
 If you are using prepared mixes or foods, remember to read the label thoroughly.

 - Tree nuts

-Finally, remember if you’re traveling with foods, it’s important to keep hot foods hot and cold foods cold.
-When foods are allowed to cool or warm up, they go into the temperature danger zone and can grow bacteria and other pathogens that can make people sick.
-Use insulated carriers to help you keep foods from going out of temperature range.
+Lastly, if you’re traveling with food, it’s important to keep hot food hot and cold food cold.
+When food temperatures fluctuate, bacteria can grow and make people sick.
+Use insulated carriers to help keep food temperatures consistent.

 From all of us at Ehrlich, we wish you a happy and healthy holiday season!